YPares/porcupine/README.md

 tries to feed into the pipeline matches some known serialization function.
 Also, the introspectable nature of virtual trees (more on that later) allows you to _add_ serials to an existing pipeline before reusing it as part of your own pipeline.
-This sort of makes Porcupine an "anti-[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)": rather than marshall and curate input data so that it matches the pipeline expectations, you augment the pipeline so that it can deal with more data
+This sort of makes `porcupine` an "anti-[ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)": rather than marshall and curate input data so that it matches the pipeline expectations, you augment the pipeline so that it can deal with more data